 These band-aids however are lacking, they do not scope for call routing, call queues and the business processes used in the office that are still required.
 Diverting numbers to mobiles is easy, but not practical for individual select users; and what happens when that user wants to call a customer back?
 Do they expose their own private numbers, run up their own phone bills and add complexity?

 For a switch to remote telephony, technology is an enabler, but the devil is in the detail.

 For example, diverting a call queue to mobiles is possible, but has implications; what if a user in that group’s cell phone drops to voicemail instantly through being out of signal range?
 That call will be deemed answered by the queue and the customer will end up in a private mobile voicemail with no others able to pick-up that call.
 Also consider the issue of having employee’s using personal mobiles in this instance, how do they shut off and filter calls out of hours?
 If they expose their number to a client, what’s to stop that client calling back at any time?
 The process flow and routing has been broken.

-We have seen a plethora of contact centre announcements of near or full shutdowns being invoked, these centres being limited and restricted by tools and processes tied to the physical location.
+We have seen a plethora of contact center announcements of near or full shutdowns being invoked, these centers being limited and restricted by tools and processes tied to the physical location.